 Kentucky Vital Records issues certified copies of Kentucky death certificates and Kentucky marriage records for events which occurred in the Commonwealth of Kentucky.
 You may order copies of Kentucky vital records through VitalChek on an expedited basis.

 Going through your mother or father’s belongings will not only feel difficult, it may feel invasive.
-And making decisions about what to do with their belongings is even harder.
+And making decisions about what to do with their belongings is even harder after after the loss of your parent.
 In our opinion, if you have a sibling or remaining spouse in good health, do this together.
 And as you handle each item, think about what your mother or father would want you to do with it.
 Also, if this is something you can put off for a few months, that would be best.
 You’re in shock and it’s hard enough to navigate planning the funeral or life celebration.
 Give yourself (and others) some time to process what just happened and you’ll know later when it’s time to handle your loved one’s treasures and clothing.

 However, if you must act quickly, here is a thought on how to handle many of the items that will be wanted by you and other family members.
 If the the items are of some sentimental or other value, like a collectible or piece of jewelry, it would be best to make a list of the items and later assign a value and who will receive them.
 You can place the items in tubs or boxes and include a copy of the contents list.
 And disperse the list to the people who should have “first right of refusal” for the most precious items, discovering who wants what.